MAGICGrants/MagicGrants.org/scholarships/scholarship-recipients/2025/index.md

 MAGIC Grants is pleased to announce our 2024 scholarship recipients!
 These three individuals wished to be recognized.

-* Lily Chen - Massachusetts Institute of Technology Senior
+* Udit Kastwar - KIET Group of Institutions Sophomore

-* Javier Leon Martinez - George Mason University Senior
+* Rifah Maulidya - Indiana University Bloomington Freshman

-* Sourish Vankadari - Rutgers University–New Brunswick Sophomore
+* Mateo Patiño - Columbia University Freshman